 One especially interesting article on the topic was by Shopify, who amazingly earned a verified badge for their @stockroom_shopify account despite having fewer than 400 followers and having been inactive on the account for several months.

 Their theory for what earned them the tick (and it’s worth saying that no one can know for certain) was the fact they had built a strong following on other social media platforms before joining Instagram – prompting Instagram to make sure this large audience was able to find the right account when they searched for them on Insta.

 Also, they suggest something which is much trickier to pull off – positioning your brand as one that is at risk of impersonation, and therefore meeting Instagram’s only real criteria for a badge.

 Shopify’s suggestion (which is not suitable for everyone) is to choose an account name and identity that would not necessarily come up as the first result when searching for your brand, claiming ‘it is beneficial to keep a low profile, and therefore be at risk of getting impersonated, if you want to be verified’.

 As attractive as the verified badge will be to any brand – not to mention how reassuring it will be for your customers – you shouldn’t think of it as the only way to demonstrate your authenticity.

 There are several small, quick and simple things you can do that will help your account immediately feel more authentic to Instagram users.
-From obvious ideas like linking to your Instagram from your website or verified accounts on other social media platforms, to creating content that causes you to show up more in the ‘Explore’ feature, brands can easily build a ‘tickless’ sense of verification.
+From obvious ideas like linking to your Instagram from your website or verified accounts on other social media platforms to creating content that causes you to show up more in the ‘Explore’ feature, brands can easily build a ‘tickles’ sense of verification.